Emotional Broos says Mzansi has given him the most love in his 55-year career

 “Football is the heartbeat of our nation.
 When Bafana Bafana take to the field, they carry with them the hopes, pride and spirit of millions of South Africans,” said Kabelo Makeke, Chief Executive Officer of Standard Bank PPB South Africa.

-“As a committed partner of SAFA and a long-standing supporter of South African football, Standard Bank is honoured to stand alongside the team as they prepare to compete on the world stage.
+“As a committed partner of Safa and a long-standing supporter of South African football, Standard Bank is honoured to stand alongside the team as they prepare to compete on the world stage.

 “This partnership reflects our belief in the power of sport to unite communities, inspire young people and showcase the very best of South Africa to a global audience.”